Joel Moskowitz: Guideline disclosure lawsuit

 characterized in Huffington Post as an "updated version of the documents the public health department released under pressure."

 With regard to the new official guidance document, CNET quoted Moskowitz as stating that "although California's new cell phone warnings underplay the state of the science, many people consider this action by the largest state public health department to be a significant development," and that he "would like to thank the current leadership of CDPH for their courage to stand up to a powerful industry."
-Moskowitz stated that "one area there is a great improvement is there is a sidebar where it says, 'What about children?'"
+Moskowitz stated that section about the effects of wireless radiation on childrens to be particularly positive.

 James Madison Freedom of Information Award

 For his work on cell phone radiation, the Northern California branch of the Society of Professional Journalists gave Moskowitz a 2018 James Madison Freedom of Information Award.